-The caliph looked pained, and for a moment Arram thought that his fortunes were about to change yet again, but the caliph sat, and sighed, and began to speak.
+The caliph looked pained and Arram feared that his fortunes were about to change yet again, but then the caliph sat, and sighed, and began to speak:

-“It being Ramadan, I thought that to grant his wish would be a great gift to bestow, so I had my bodyguard, Masrur, follow him to his home, and in the night, as he slept, I had him carried to my palace, very gently, so as not to wake him.
-There he was dressed in my best clothes and put into my bed, and assigned a cadre of slaves and servants and new concubines to attend him.
+"It being Ramadan, I thought that to grant his wish would be a great gift, so I had my bodyguard, Masrur, follow him to his home, and in the night, as he slept, I had him carried to my palace, very gently, so as not to wake him.
+He was dressed in my best clothes and put into my bed, and assigned a cadre of slaves and servants and new concubines to attend him.